Cost of living crisis: 'People heating one room with firewood'

 'You could potentially lose everything'

-High Ash Farm in Caister St Edmund is a 500-acre arable farm.
-It is also a haven for wildlife, with half the farm set aside for wildlife.
+High Ash Farm in Caistor St Edmund is a 500-acre arable farm.
+It is also a haven for wildlife, with half the farm set aside for flora and fauna.
 The farm has also diversified into horses, with 25 stables and paddocks for livery.

 Daniel Skinner, the owner, says the rise in the cost of fuel is a major worry along with the tripling of fertiliser prices.